prakashlab/inkwell/README.md

-# inkwell
+# Inkwell
-an electric-free blood-smearing device
+An electricity-free blood-smearing device